alvare/clrnds-blog/posts/2017-04-21-the-water-jug-problem-in-hedgehog.md

 Isn't that pretty?
 It even has colors on my terminal.

-ALso, the solution is exactly like the one the Hypothesis post had!
+Also, the solution is exactly the same the Hypothesis post had!
 (I saw other solutions, some even not optimal, but this one was the most common).

 I think I'm gonna like Hedgehog.

+In the meantime, I'll see about implementing the [generic solution](http://vigna.di.unimi.it/ftp/papers/Jugs.pdf) some day.